-The department considers false or misleading statements, intentionally giving incomplete or inaccurate information, withholding or misrepresenting facts to receive, maintain or increase program benefits or eligibility as fraud.
-Fraudulent actions that result in an overissuance of benefits is called an Intentional Program Violation.
-Examples include:
+In general, fraud is defined as providing false or misleading statements; intentionally giving incomplete or inaccurate information; or withholding or misrepresenting facts to receive, maintain or increase program benefits or eligibility.

 Report fraud at www.michigan.gov/reportwelfarefraud or 800-222-8558.

 - Providing false or untrue information to receive MDHHS assistance benefits.

 - Hiding assets (bank accounts, property, etc.).

 - Not reporting mandatory group members that also reside in the home.